tushar-borole/ng-sweet-alert/README.md

 # ng-sweet-alert

-ng-sweet-alert is an directive for sweet alert [sweetalert]
+ng-sweet-alert is an directive for sweet alert [sweetalert].
+Integration of sweet alert becomes very easy with angular js.
+There is no need to write a single line of javascript code.
+Only few html attribute is enough to use sweetalert.

 # Getting Started